-People with disability in Australia
+People with disability

-Around 1 in 6 (18%) people in Australia-or about 4.4 million-have disability (AIHW 2020).
+Around 1 in 6 (18%) people in Australia-or about 4.4 million-have disability (AIHW 2022).
 Some people with disability experience difficulties accessing and using health services.
 Barriers can include longer than desired waiting times, the cost of services, the accessibility of buildings and direct or indirect discrimination by health professionals.
-Some people with disability may also experience issues caused by a lack of communication between the health professionals treating them (AIHW 2020).
+Some people with disability may also experience issues caused by a lack of communication between the health professionals treating them (AIHW 2022).

-The People with disability in Australia 2020 report presents data sourced from the Australian Bureau of Statistics' 2018 Survey of Disability, Ageing and Carers (ABS 2019).
-Data from this survey found that people with disability aged under 65 had difficulties accessing health services in the previous 12 months:
+This chapter highlights dental-related findings presented in the People with disability in Australia report, with the data derived from the Australian Bureau of Statistics' 2018 Survey of Disability, Ageing and Carers (SDAC) (ABS 2019).